workers-safety/workers-safety-website/content/communications/workers--guide.md

 ---

-For more information on our services or if you have have been fired or punished for speaking out about your rights, [Contact Us](http://workers-safety.ca/menu/contact/).
+For more information on our services or if you have have been fired or punished for speaking out about your rights, [contact us](http://workers-safety.ca/menu/contact/).